gutierrezps/huaweicloud-services-overview/README.md

 to a metric value), scheduled (at a specified date and time) or periodic (at a configured interval, e.g. dayly, weekly, etc).

+[FunctionGraph][functiongraph] is the serverless computing service of Huawei Cloud.
+It hosts and computes event-driven functions in a serverless context while ensuring high availability, high scalability, and zero maintenance.
+Write/upload your code in Node.js, Python, Java, Go, C#, or PHP; set execution conditions; and pay only for what you use (you are not charged when it's not running).

 [DeH: Dedicated Host][deh], a physical server that runs only ECSs from your account.
 Bring Your Own License (BYOL).
 Traditional ECSs, in contrast, run in a server together with ECSs from other accounts/tenants.

 [DeC: Dedicated Cloud][dec], a complete resource isolation solution by using dedicated services, such as Dedicated Distributed Storage Service (DSS), Dedicated Enterprise Storage Service (DESS), and Bare Metal Server (BMS).
-DeH can provide only isolated compute hosts.
+DeH, in contrast, can provide only isolated compute hosts.

 [HPC: High-Performance Computing][hpc], a computer cluster system that connects multiple computer systems using various interconnection technologies.
 It relies